jad-rabehi/Planning-Control-NonLinear/Goniometric-localization/Readme.md

   <img width="750" src="images/GoniometricLocalization2.gif">
 </p>

-The blue and green ellipses represents Covariance Matrices for each robot which, define the estimation errors.
+The blue and green ellipses represent the Covariance Matrices for each robot, which define the estimation errors.

 ---